WebShells/WS-OSPOS-Installer/README.md

 **How to use ?**

-1- Simply download Get-POS to your SSH using wget command.
+1- Simply download Get-POS to your SSH using wget command. <br>
-2- Chmod +x Get-POS
+2- Chmod +x Get-POS <br>
-3- Answer the required DB questions.
+3- Answer the required DB questions. <br>

 You're ready to enjoy OSPOS!